ML-7641-Fall-2022/RoboChef/README.md

         return most_related_neighbors, recommended_recipes, common_recipes_dict
 ```

-##### 2. Matrix Factorisation
+##### 2. Matrix Factorization
-The matrix factorization method will use the concept of Singular Value Decomposition to obtain highly predictive latent features using the sparse ratings matrix and provide a fair approximation of predictions of new items ratings.
+Matrix factorization is a also a class of Recommendation Systems similar to collaborative filtering.
+However, unlike collaborative filtering which either based of user-user or item-item similarity, the Matrix factorization approaches along with these also take into account user-item similarity.
+The intuition here is to transform both users and items into a embedding space with highly predictive latent features.
+These features can then be used to provide a fair approximation of predictions of new items ratings.

+$$
+Rating \sim User*Item^T
+$$

+For our implementation we have experimented with two class of matrix factorisation methods, namely: SVD and NMF.
 We use SVD from the surprise library, which implements a biased matrix factorisation as:

 $$